 In Eastern culture, monks and sages emphasize on the practice of eating right in order to gain self-control over the tongue.
-And thus liberate that illusory ‘annamaya‘ that ties us to the physical aspect of our self through taste.
+And thus liberate that illusory ‘annamaya‘ that ties us to the physical aspect of ourselves through taste.

-Satvik or morally-sound eating comprises of a number of rules.
+Satvik or morally-sound eating comprises a number of rules.

 To help get you started with the practice of clean eating, take a look at these pointers:

 - Eating foods that are closer to nature and can thus energize your body better versus the spike-inducing sugary foods or beverages;